 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+Cast iron and PVC materials with round, half round, wallhead, and valley/concealed style fittings.

-PVC half round gutters and cast iron round downpipes.
-1 Main walls Visually inspected with the aid of binoculars where appropriate.
+Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The mains walls appear to be of cavity brick construction with a rendered finish externally.
-A section of the base course is of pointed stone.
+The outer walls are of a pointed solid stone construction.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-WINDOWS: uPVC double glazed units.
-DOORS: uPVC double glazed front and rear entrance doors.
-OTHER: The fascias/soffits would be of PVC.
+The windows are of a mixed design incorporating timber framed single glazed units, an isolated timber framed double glazed unit, and some uPVC double glazed fittings.
+The front entrance door is timber framed, and the rear entrance doors are of a uPVC and glazed design.